 Busseto’s station is served by the Cremona-Fidenza line and is connected to the capital, Parma, right from the junction with Fidenza.

 Gualtieri, in the province of Reggio Emilia, is located close to the right bank of the Po river and the left bank of the Crostolo stream.
-Like many countries in this area, it was born from the utilization of wetlands, so much so that it is still present the floodplain, in which the flood waters are damped.
+Like many countries in this area, it was born from the utilization of wetlands, so much so that it is still present the floodplain, in which the floodwaters are damped.
 It was founded around the ninth century and then remained for a long time under the domination of the Marquis Bentivoglio.

-Inside Gualtieri, you can visit Palazzo Bentivoglio, that contains the Antonio Ligabue Documentary Museum and the Umberto Tirelli Donation, prominent figures of Gualtieri.
-Ligabue lived isolated in these places, in the woods and in the floodplains of the Po.
+Inside Gualtieri, you can visit Palazzo Bentivoglio, which contains the Antonio Ligabue Documentary Museum and the Umberto Tirelli Donation, prominent figures of Gualtieri.
+Ligabue lived isolated in these places, in the woods, and in the floodplains of the Po.
 Umberto Tirelli was a great theatrical tailor, and he donated his drawings to Gualtieri.
 The Teatro Sociale di Gualtieri can also be visited.
 The sacred architecture, however, is reflected in the Church of Santa Maria della Neve and in the Church of Sant’Andrea, the original nucleus of the village.